Top 40 Blogging Quotes

 “Don’t focus on having a great blog.
 Focus on producing a blog that’s great for your readers.”

-As a blogger, everything that you do flows from understanding your audience and seeking to help them as much as possible.
+As a blogger, everything you do flows from understanding your audience and seeking to help them.

 #2 Mike Butcher